lexermal/Rimori/README.md

-Here is a polished version of your README for Rimori:

----

 # Rimori

 Rimori is an AI-powered study support tool designed to help students master their study material in a more interactive and engaging way.
 By combining storytelling with AI-driven interactions, Rimori offers a unique learning experience that promotes critical thinking, deep understanding, and the ability to apply knowledge across different fields.